mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-15--creating-a-kubernetes-cluster/index.md

 ### Creating a Database Pod

 We now have a Web Application and a message broker in place.
-Next we want to a add a MySQL database and we do so with the following configuration file `networking-tests.yaml`:
+Next we want to a add a MariaDB database and we do so with the following configuration file `networking-tests.yaml`:

 ```yaml